 However, the country once the postergirl of openness, freedom and a founder of the EU idea is becoming more self-centred it appears.
 A sign of morphing priorities and societal change, influenced by a touch of xenophobic politicking.
 It’s had a centre right government for some time now, with the far righters now smelling up the second largest amount of seats.
 The finance minister yesterday admitted mistakes were made, and that they’d lacked the empathy, and ‘did not succeed in conveying what it is we want to do’.

 What they want to do indeed appears the priority, but also seems veiled.
 The lack of a true lockdown is of course the approach to herd immunity that Britain so abandoned a few weeks ago when faced with a projection of 250,000 dead.
-The Netherlands is self-policing, with 99% claiming their being socially distant (oh yes, sure) and a bit less saying they’re staying home as much as possible, though still popping out occasionally to flood the streets and every business by the look of things.
+The Netherlands is self-policing, with 99% claiming they’re being socially distant (oh yeah, sure) and a bit less that they’re staying home as much as possible, though still popping out occasionally to flood the streets and every business at all times.

 However it also implicitly -perhaps complicitly -implies many more deaths.
 They are indeed higher than the norm, at 1,766 deaths (10% of cases) but for a nation of 17 million (0.1% infected by official count).
 It remains to be seen, like Sweden, what will play out.
 And what willingly -and perhaps worse, openly -sacrificing some of their own for the

 economy greater good will mean to that society.

 We may well see the translation of national PRs after this.
 Whereby the Netherlands, Sweden and Germany transgress from an aura of the enlightened and progressive nations -riding their ecobikes through elegant towns in the blonde, summer sun -into the phantoms of cold and selfish societies, suddenly more prison guard and Aryan, with fake diesel emissions.

 Look again at Britain’s favourite artwork, and what do you see?